rocky/python-uncompyle6/README.rst

 -----------------------

 The biggest known and possibly fixable (but hard) problem has to do with handling control flow.
-All of the Python decomilers I have looked at have the same problem.
+All of the Python decompilers I have looked at have the same problem.
 In some cases we can detect an erroneous decompilation and report that.